davidiommi/Pytorch--3D-Medical-Images-Segmentation--SALMON/README.md

 *******************************************************************************
 ## Requirements
-Follow the steps in "installation_commands.txt"
+Follow the steps in "installation_commands.txt".
+Installation via Anaconda and creation of a virtual env to download the python libraries and pytorch/cuda.
 *******************************************************************************
 ## Python scripts and their function